calebmsword/cpp-notes/value category.md

    - xvalues are latent expressions with identity, and
    - prvalues are latent expressions without identity
  - after C++17.
-   - prvalues not created from lvalue-to-rvalue conversions are immaterial representations of result objects, and
+   - many prvalues are immaterial representations of result objects, and
    - xvalues can now also represent materializations of immaterial prvalues.

 The terms **locatable**, **latent**, and **immaterial** are non-standard terminologies I invented for this write-up.
 Do not expect other developers to know what they mean.
 (But please feel free to spread their usage.)